klinquist/lcall/README.md

 1. If you don't have one already, obtain a [HamQTH account](https://www.hamqth.com/register.php)
 2. Clone this repository and enter the repo folder
+3. Run `npm install` to install dependencies.
-3. Run `npm i -g`
+4. Run `npm i -g` to install it in your .npm/bin folder.
-4. Run `lcall login` to login to HamQTH using lcall.
+5. Run `lcall login` to login to HamQTH using lcall.

 ### Usage: